 Notable nutrients: Protein, copper, folate, manganese, omega-6 fatty acids, omega-3 fatty acids

-Chickpeas have been enjoyed across the globe for thousands of years.
+Chickpeas are one of the best foods high in dietary fiber and have been enjoyed across the globe for thousands of years.
 They are rich in essential nutrients, including manganese.
 In fact, these small beans provide for 84 percent of your daily recommended amount of manganese per cup.